 Cardinal Lucien Bonaparte (1828-1895), who was then titular priest of the church, ordered another major restoration in 1870.
 Lucien was a great-nephew of Napoleon Bonaparte, as his paternal grandfather, also named Lucien, was Napoleon’s brother.
 The future French emperor Louis-Napoléon Bonaparte (Napoleon III) was his godfather.
 An important part of the Bonaparte restoration involved the church’s facade.
 During the Caetani restoration of the sixteenth century, Niccolò Circignani – Il Pomarancio – had added a series of frescoes to the facade.
-These had probably faded and were “redone” by Pietro Gagliardi during the 19th century restoration.
+These had probably faded and were “redone” by Pietro Gagliardi during the nineteenth century restoration.
 Unfortunately, Gagliardi’s work was of poor quality and only faded shadows of his frescoes remain today.
 In the centre, between the two windows, we see Saint Peter flanked by Pudens and Pudenziana.
 Bonaparte’s archaeological work on the site was of greater importance than his artistic achievements.

 Fortunately, the nineteenth century restoration kept the spectacular medieval frieze above the main entrance intact.
 There has been some speculation about its age.
 It is usually dated to the eleventh century, but earlier – eighth century – and later – fourteenth century – dates are also given.
 It is probably safest to take the middle road.
-Please ignore the exceptionally ugly nineteenth century fresco in the tympanum above the frieze and take a few minutes to admire the frieze itself.
+Please ignore the exceptionally ugly nineteenth century fresco in the pediment above the frieze and take a few minutes to admire the frieze itself.
 In the five tondi are depicted (from left to right) Saint Pastor, Saint Pudentiana, the Lamb of God, Saint Praxedis and Saint Pudens.
 The inscriptions in the tondi of Pudentiana and Praxedis refer to full lamps (LA(M)PADE PLENA) and bright light (LVMINE CLARO) and it is probably oil lamps that both women are carrying, especially given the presence of what appear to be wicks.
 These lamps look quite similar to those depicted on the facade of the Santa Maria in Trastevere.
 A lit and burning lamp was seen as a symbol of a girl’s virginity.

 Interior of the church and date of the mosaic

-The nave of the church is unspectacular, to put it mildly.
+The nave of the church is unspectacular, and that is putting it mildly.
 The ceiling is completely undecorated and so are the brick walls above the arches to the sides.
 The sanctuary is decorated with some rather unimpressive early nineteenth century paintings showing The Apotheosis of St Pudenziana in the centre and panels depicting her fictional brothers on either side.
 Of course we have come here to admire the apse mosaic.
-It was probably executed during pope Siricius’ pontificate (384-399), so it may very well be late fourth century.
-The church’s own website suggests a date between 410 and 417 and attributes the mosaic to pope Innocentius I. Innocentius – Innocent in English – was pope from 401 to 417 and was a witness to the notorious Sack of Rome by Alaric’s Goths in 410.
+It was probably executed during Pope Siricius’ pontificate (384-399), so it may very well be late fourth century.
+The church’s own website suggests a date between 410 and 417 and attributes the mosaic to Pope Innocentius I. Innocentius – Innocent in English – was pope from 401 to 417 and was a witness to the notorious Sack of Rome by Alaric’s Goths in 410.
 The church’s website calls this event “una sorta di “11 settembre” dell’Impero Romano”, which may be a slight exaggeration as Rome’s importance had been in decline for over a century and the capital had already been moved to Milan and then Ravenna.
 On the other hand, the Sack of Rome did inspire Augustinus of Hippo – Saint Augustine – to write his De Civitate Dei and both followers of the traditional Roman religion and Christians tried to make use of the Sack for their own causes.

 The church’s website claims that while other churches in Rome were vandalised during the Sack of Rome, the Santa Pudenziana was spared.
 The fact that the church had not been damaged was – according to this website – the reason to commission the mosaic, which shows Christ in the centre, holding a book with a text that implies that the Lord has saved the church of Pudens.
 Is this argument convincing?
 Not really.
-First of all, the website does not cite the text on the mosaic correctly.
+First of all, the website does not cite the text of the mosaic correctly.
 The text does not read “Dominus Servator Ecclesiae Pudentianae”, but “Dominus Conservator Ecclesiae Pudentianae”.
 Both words simply mean “keeper” or “protector” and do not necessarily imply that The Lord had already saved the church once before.
 Perhaps it is safer to assume that the creators of the mosaic implored The Lord to protect the church of Pudens, something he may actually have done during the Sack by Alaric.
 After all, although that sack sent a shockwave through the Ancient World, the Goths were largely interested in loot and prisoners and did not burn down whole sections of the city.
 There was certainly damage and buildings like the Basilica Aemilia and the Basilica Julia on the Forum were destroyed by fire.
 But the damage to the city as a whole was not so severe and there is no real evidence that Christian churches were destroyed.
-After all, although Arian and thus considered a heretic, Alaric was himself a Christian.
+After all, although an Arian and thus considered a heretic, Alaric was himself a devout Christian.

 A closer look at the mosaic